metacpan/metacpan-cpan-extracted/distros/N/Net-Statsd-Lite/README.md

 # SUPPORT FOR OLDER PERL VERSIONS

-Since v0.7.0, the this module requires Perl v5.14 or later.
+Since v0.8.0, the this module requires Perl v5.20 or later.

 Future releases may only support Perl versions released in the last ten years.

-If you need this module on Perl v5.10, please use one of the v0.6.x versions of this module.
-Significant bug or security fixes may be backported to those versions.

 # SEE ALSO